Tuesday, September 4, 2012

 Then her 1st grade daughter got off the bus and gave our little Lucy a big hug.

 “This is my new best friend!” she said.
 It was adorable in a perfectly wholesome way.
 I have a friend who’s always advising me to type “girls kissing” in the YouTube search line.
 This wasn’t like that at all.

 I told Val and, boom, like that, there’s a Saturday morning playdate.
 Both husband and wife show up.

-The girls go inside and I take Tex to the back porch to bond.
+The girls go inside and I take the hubby to the back porch to bond.
 We talk about the area.
-We talk about Texas.
+We talk about New Mexico.
 We talk about football.
 I ask him about his job.